nodejs/node/doc/api/util.md

   * `showProxy` {boolean} If `true`, then objects and functions that are `Proxy` objects will be introspected to show their `target` and `hander` objects.
 Defaults to `false`.
   * `maxArrayLength` {number} Specifies the maximum number of array and `TypedArray` elements to include when formatting.
 Defaults to `100`.
 Set to `null` to show all array elements.
 Set to `0` or negative to show no array elements.

 The `util.inspect()` method returns a string representation of `object` that is primarily useful for debugging.
-Additional `options` may be passed that alter certain aspects of the formatted string
+Additional `options` may be passed that alter certain aspects of the formatted string.

 The following example inspects all properties of the `util` object: